 Directors can either be executive, in that they are involved in the day to day decision making, or non-executive, effectively as part-time consultants to the executive directors.

-A well drawn contract of employment for a director (often called a service agreement) will contain strong provisions to prevent the director from abusing his or her powers or stepping out of line with the wishes of the owners.
+A well drawn contract of employment for a director (often called a service agreement) will contain strong provisions to prevent the director from abusing their powers or stepping out of line with the wishes of the owners.
 It will also cover stronger protection of the intellectual property of the company, including business plans, accounts and product and customer information, and may specify rights and privileges more precisely than the employment contracts of other employees.

 The role of shareholders